 Students are encouraged to own their own machines.
 Please note, however, that you are NOT REQUIRED to own your own computer.
-The Department has excellent facilities and undergraduate students are allowed to use the facilities provided in the buildings of the Faculty of Information Technology and the Faculty of Science.
-Whenever the buildings are open between 08 AM and 07 PM, access is also allowed in this range of time, from Sunday to Thursday during term.
+The Department has excellent facilities and undergraduate students are allowed to use the facilities provided in the buildings of the Faculty of Information Technology.
+Whenever the buildings are open between 08 AM and 04 PM, access is also allowed in this range of time, from Sunday to Thursday during term.